EmelineFavreau/EmelineFavreau.github.io/cv.md

 - 2018: QMUL PostGraduate Research Fund for Arizona &  California fieldtrip - £1200
 - 2018: IUSSI North-Western Section grant to organise a symposium at IUSSI Brazil – £1000
 - 2018: Royal Entomological Society grant to organise a symposium at IUSSI Brazil - £450
-- 2018: Royal Society of Biology grant to organise a symposium at IUSSI Brazil - £500
+- 2018: Royal Society of Biology grant to organise a symposium at IUSSI Brazil - £500 [PDF report](https://www.rsb.org.uk/images/pdf/Travel_Grant_report_2018_Favreau_Emeline.pdf)
 - 2017: Genetics Society grant to give a talk at PopGroup - £150
 - 2017: Genetics Society grant to present a poster at ESEB - £624
 - 2015: PhD Scholarship from London NERC DTP - £7500